-This project worked to address this gap by encouraging scholarly conversations bridging traditional Islamic theology, metaphysics, and issues arising out of the field of biomedicine with:
+With support from Templeton Religion Trust, he’s been working to encourage scholarly conversations bridging traditional Islamic theology, metaphysics and issues arising out of the field of biomedicine.
+These efforts include: